revanthkarumajji/port/README.md

 🎓 Graduate Student in Data Analytics Engineering at George Mason University
 💡 Passionate about Big Data, Machine Learning, and solving real-world problems using data-driven approaches
-🌱 Currently exploring the integration of NoSQL databases and Apache Spark in AI model training pipelines
-📍 Based in Fairfax, VA

 ---